ttheeoo/FiveM-QBCore-Addon-Car-Lua-List-Converter/README.md

 This allows for quick and easy conversion of old style into new one to make old car packs/mods work with newwer server versions

+List goes into resources/[qb]/qb-core/shared/vehicles.lua

+Known 'problem': The conversion adds extra commas that need to be removed for the list to work.
+Hasn't bothered me enough to look further into it as it is easy to make it work.

 Written in Pyton

-Free to use and change to fit your needs.
+Free to use and change to fit your needs